Water ponding around a waffle slab house being built on a reactive clay site is a problem and it’s not an easy fix.

 The site drainage has to be maintained from the start of site preparation, all through construction and until the end of time.

 Do not let water sit against the slab of your newly built house slab.
+Speak to your builder, point out the engineer’s requirement for the builder to maintain site drainage.
+Ask the builder to stop work and repair the site drainage immediately.

 Do not let water sit against the slab of your newly bricked up house.